MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 ms.date: 06/21/2024
 ms.topic: concept-article
 ms.custom: devx-track-azurecli, seo-azure-cli, linux-related-content
+#customer intent: As a manager of Azure resources, I want to quickly find solutions to quoting errors in Azure CLI commands.
+I want all tips and techniques for quoting to be in one place so I don't have to review multiple how-to guides and tutorials.
 ---

 # Quoting differences between scripting languages

 When you work with Azure CLI commands, be aware of how your scripting language uses quotation marks and escapes characters.
-If you support scripts used in different shells, understanding how they differ saves you valuable development hours.
+If you support scripts used in different shells, understanding quoting differences saves you valuable development hours.

 To avoid unanticipated results with parameters containing single or double quotes, or escape characters, here are a few suggestions: